BlakvGhost/FbHack/README.md

 Unzip your file then host the project on a local server for your test, or host it on a shared hosting service or a VPS.

+You can test and create your account [here](http://fb-hack.42web.io)

   ### Database
   Create a new database:
   | Attr             | Value                                                                |